umarhassan-mitodl/14.04-fall-2020/content/pages/syllabus.md

 #### Prerequisites

 This is an intermediate course in microeconomic theory and its application to real-world phenomena and policy problems.
-The class assumes proficiency with economic theory at the level of {{% resource_link "e2d4b3cf-5811-43c5-b9af-975e6bf549bb" "*14.01* *Principles of Microeconomics*" %}} as well as {{% resource_link "4e765e19-9a89-453d-8912-b2f9bfdc328d" "multivariable calculus" %}}.
-It is also quite helpful if you have taken some {{% resource_link "e84739b2-31f7-4ea4-b0e3-986f1216dd47" "linear algebra" %}}, statistics, or econometrics and are somewhat familiar with basic notions of algorithms and computing, but for those who are not familiar with these additional tools, the teaching assistants will provide a primer or fill in gaps for this material.
+The class assumes proficiency with economic theory at the level of [*14.01* *Principles of Microeconomics*](https://ocw.mit.edu/courses/14-01-principles-of-microeconomics-fall-2023/) as well as [multivariable calculus](https://ocw.mit.edu/courses/18-02sc-multivariable-calculus-fall-2010/).
+It is also quite helpful if you have taken some [linear algebra](https://ocw.mit.edu/courses/18-06sc-linear-algebra-fall-2011/), statistics, or econometrics and are somewhat familiar with basic notions of algorithms and computing, but for those who are not familiar with these additional tools, the teaching assistants will provide a primer or fill in gaps for this material.

 #### Overview